thedarredondo/data-science-fundamentals/README.md

 - Reinforce complex or important skills.

 I have AKs for the most of the Exercises, but I have chosen not to publish them on github.
-I know this makes it harder to use them in your own practice, but I think its important to have some activites besides the projects were there's no immediate authority to run to.
+I know this makes it harder to use them in your own practice, but I think its important to have activites where there's no immediate authority to run to.

 Projects are open ended activities where students apply a Unit's content onto a data set of the student's choosing.
 - Students are encouraged to copy code from the AK and Exercises for their project, modifying as needed.
 - All projects have a proposal component, so that the educator can review a student's proposed data set, and guide them towards a workable model.